DirectoryTree/LdapRecord-Docs/core/v3/models.md

 $ancestors = $ou->ancestors()->get();
 ```

-The above example will execute a `listing` on your LDAP directory in
+The above example will execute a `list` on your LDAP directory in
 the distinguished name `dc=local,dc=com`.
 This effectively pulls
 the ancestors of the model.